Indonesia quake deaths top 130, aid effort intensifies

-BANGSAL, Indonesia (AP) - Aid began reaching isolated areas of the Indonesian island struggling after an earthquake that killed at least 131 people as rescuers Wednesday doubled down on efforts to find those buried in the rubble.
+BANGSAL, Indonesia (AP) - Aid began reaching isolated areas of the Indonesian island struggling after a powerful earthquake that killed more than 130 people as rescuers intensified efforts Wednesday to find those buried in the rubble.

+The national disaster agency stood by its latest death toll of 131 from Sunday's quake despite other government agencies including the military reporting much higher figures.

+The governor of the province that includes Lombok where the quake was centered, the military, the national search and rescue agency and regent of North Lombok issued different death tolls that ranged from 226 to 381.

+But disaster agency spokesman Sutopo Purwo Nugroho said in a statement the information from those sources was incomplete and hadn't been cross-checked for duplication.
+He has said several times that the number of deaths will increase.
+An interagency meeting will be held Thursday to compare information, Nugroho said.

-Volunteers and rescue personnel were erecting more temporary shelters for the tens of thousands left homeless on Lombok by the magnitude 7.0 quake on Sunday evening.
+As the aid effort stepped up, volunteers and rescue personnel erected more temporary shelters for the tens of thousands left homeless on Lombok by the magnitude 7.0 quake.

-The national disaster agency's spokesman Sutopo Purwo Nugroho said at a news conference 131 people were confirmed dead, up from 105 announced Tuesday.

-He said reports of other deaths still need to be verified, and the toll is expected to increase.
+"My house was flattened.
+We are all frustrated to live like this - in a tent without certainty.
+Where should we go if we have no house anymore, nowhere to live?" said the mother of 15- and 9-year-old girls.

+"I don't know how to rebuild on my own.
+We're all relying on the government to help.
+I do hope the government can help," she said.

-Nearly 2,500 people have been hospitalized with serious injuries and more than 156,000 people are displaced due to the extensive damage to thousands of homes.
+Nearly 1,500 people have been hospitalized with serious injuries and more than 156,000 have been displaced due to the extensive damage to thousands of homes.
 Thousands of people have been sleeping in makeshift shelters or out in the open.

 At a collapsed mosque in Bangsal district, emergency workers in orange uniforms removed a woman's body from the ruins on Wednesday morning.
 A green and yellow dome rested on the pile of rubble, the only part of the structure still intact.